iAvoe/Az900-Module-1-2-Review/README.md

 #### What can you use to provide Mac and Android users with access to a Windows environment that will run Windows-based applications?
 - Azure Virtual Desktop

-#### What is an advantage of cloud computing compared to on-premises deployments?
-- You can scale more quickly

 -----

 ### Azure Networking Services

+#### Which tool automatically keeps files between an on-premises Windows server and an Azure cloud environment updated?
+- Azure File Sync

 #### Tailwind Traders wants to create a secure communication tunnel between its branch offices.
 Which of the following technologies can't be used?
 - Implicit FTP over SSL